Skip to main content

 How Does the Vault Lose Funds When It Re-Adds a Removed Market?

 When SiloVault re-adds a previously removed market with existing deposits, the assets from that market are distributed unfairly (evenly across existing depositors).
 This creates an opportunity for attackers to frontrun the market-add transaction and steal the re-added vault's deposited liquidity.
-For example, an attacker could deposit 9M SiloVault and immediately receive 10% of the re-added vault deposits.
+For example, an attacker could deposit 1Mintoa1M into a 9M SiloVault and immediately receive 10% of the re-added vault deposits.
 The attacker could then withdraw instantly, profiting from the unfair distribution.

 Proceed if you accept the risk of losing the funds when you add a removed market.